ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/03-quicksort.md

         low = start                   // initialise the lower pointer. for high in start .. end-1:   // Iterate the upper pointer over the entire interval. if arr[high] <= pivot:
-                swap(arr, low, high)  // Swap the lower and upper elements if the upper is smaller than the pivot, low += 1              // and increase the lower pointer. swap(arr, end, low)           // Finally, swap the pivot into place, and return low                    // return the new position of the pivot.
+                swap(arr, low, high)  // Swap lower and upper elements if upper is smaller than pivot, low += 1              // and increase the lower pointer. swap(arr, end, low)           // Finally, swap the pivot into place, and return low                    // return the new position of the pivot.